Table of Contents

 - Get insurance: litigation is a serious risk when it comes to retrenchment, and you should have the right insurance policies in place to stay protected.

 During economic downturns, businesses need to have the right insurance coverage in place to respond to the heightened risk environment.
-The tough job market makes it especially necessary for startups to have employment practices liability insurance.
-EPLI coverage protects a company against employee lawsuits, including against lawsuits alleging discrimination and wrongful termination.
+The tough job market makes it especially necessary for startups to have EPL coverage.
+Employment practices liability insurance protects a company against employee lawsuits, including against lawsuits alleging discrimination and wrongful termination.
 It is an essential policy for any startup that intends to implement a retrenchment strategy.

 Founders need to have a thorough understanding of insurance to deal with the risks of owning startups during a recession.
 That includes having directors & officers insurance (D&O) to protect the company’s leadership, including the founder(s).
 Business leaders must be prepared to have an effective risk management plan to identify and counteract potential risks during the recession.